Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Open Research Challenges and Future Directions

 \subsection{Trustworthy Defense Mechanisms}

-While securing AID systems is crucial, equally important is ensuring that these defence mechanisms are explainable and preserve patient privacy.
-Recent data-driven cybersecurity solutions often operate as black boxes offering little to no insight into how decisions are made, making it difficult for users or healthcare professionals to interpret or intervene.
-Furthermore, the collaborative nature of future AID systems networks—where data is shared between devices to improve security—presents additional privacy concerns.
-Effective knowledge sharing without breaching patient confidentiality remains a delicate balance, especially when dealing with sensitive patient data.
+While securing AID systems is essential, it is equally important to ensure that defence mechanisms are reliable and preserve patient privacy.
+Many recent data-driven cybersecurity solutions operate as black boxes, providing little insight into decision-making, which complicates interpretation and intervention by users or healthcare professionals.
+Additionally, sharing data between devices to improve model accuracy introduces privacy concerns.
+Achieving effective knowledge sharing without compromising sensitive patient information remains a critical challenge, for which approaches such as federated learning may offer promising solutions.